xopxe/micro_rosso_platformio/README.md

 static publisher_descriptor my_topic;
 ```

-Then in the setup method we initialize and register the publisher object :
+Then, in the setup method, we initialize and register the publisher object :

 ```
   msg_tick.data = 0; // also initialize the topic message as needed